Today you’ll learn how to squirt when alone as well as how to make yourself squirt when you’re with your man.

 As you get yourself aroused, it will start to make your Skene’s gland swell and get bigger, which in turn will make your G Spot get bigger and more sensitive.
 Sometimes, this swelling of the Skene’s gland can make it feel like you need to pee.
 This is simply because the Skene’s gland is located right beside the bladder and will start to put extra pressure on the bladder as it’s swells.

 At this point, your G Spot should also be sufficiently enlarged and sensitive enough to find easily with your fingers.
-Remember, it’s located on the upper wall of the vagina as indicated in the diagram below:
+Remember, it’s located on the upper wall of the vagina.

 All of this ‘foreplay’ is important to build yourself up to squirting.
 Without it, your Skene’s gland will not have swelled and your G Spot won’t be as sensitive.
 In other words, if you don’t get yourself worked up beforehand, it’s going to a lot harder to actually squirt.
 Now, the good stuff…